glpousse/devpkg/README.md

 - `Input/temp/devacc.dta`
 - `Input/temp/gdp_pwt.dta`

 Alternatively, the replicator can replace the entire `Input` folder with the `Input` folder from the original replication package.
-Before running the code, the file structure should at least look like this:
+Before running the code, the file structure should at the very least look like this:

 ```
 devpkg/